WISVCH/nwerc-2024/content/booklet.md

 ![Da Vinci](/da_vinci_ad.png)

 ## Jury and Rules
-We follow the World Finals rules, so a team is not allowed to bring any reference materials such as books, program listings, or notes (except for the TRDs)!
-You may not bring any electronic device or machine-readable media.
+We follow the World Finals’ Rules, so a team is allowed to bring 3 copies of their Team Reference Document, but not allowed to bring any additional reference materials such as books, program listings and notes!
+You may not bring any electronic device or machine-readable media (this includes but is not limited to cell phones, **watches**, digital cameras, and mp3 players).
+Teams are **not** allowed to replace the provided keyboard and mouse.
-You may bring pens or pencils, but not paper.
+You may bring pens or pencils, but not paper (these will be provided).
-Winter coats, bags etc. should not be brought to the contest area.
+Winter coats, bags, etc. should not be brought to the contest floor.

-Each contestant may bring a copy of a Team Reference Document (TRD).
-This may contain up to 25 pages of reference materials, singlesided, letter or A4 size.
-The pages must be numbered in the upper right-hand corner and contain the university name in the upper lefthand corner.
+Each contestant may bring a copy of a Team Reference Document.
+This document may contain up to 25 pages of reference materials, single-sided, letter or A4 size, with pages numbered in the upper right-hand corner and your university name printed in the upper left-hand corner.
 Text and illustrations must be readable by a person with correctable eyesight without magnification from a distance of ½ meter.
-It may include handwritten comments and corrections on the fronts of the pages only.
-The document should be in a notebook or folder with the name of your institution on front.
+It may include handwritten comments and corrections on the fronts of pages only.
+The document should be in some type of notebook or folder with the name of your institution on the front.

 Each team member may bring one printed, unannotated natural language dictionary.
-You may bring mascots such as stuffed animals or party hats, provided they do not violate the above constraints.
-If there is any other item you need, please contact the Head of Jury.
+You may bring mascots such as stuffed toy animals or party hats (provided they do not violate any of the above constraints).
+If there is some other item your team needs at the contest, please contact the Head of Jury.

+Team Reference Documents should be handed in at the registration.
+Mascots, snacks, and other items (see above) can be brought to the team's table during the test session.
+These items should be left on the table after the test session and will be checked before the contest on Sunday.
+It is not allowed to bring anything with you to the contest floor on Sunday, with the exception of unmodified liquid containers
+(e.g. mugs, cups, bottles).

-For more jury advice, see: [2024.nwerc.eu/jury-advice](/jury-advice).
+For advice from the jury, see: [2024.nwerc.eu/jury-advice](/jury-advice).

 ### Team Composition
 A student may compete when eligible according to the official ICPC regional rules summarised in the [2024-25 ICPC Regionals Eligibility Diagram](https://drive.google.com/file/d/1cFXF7ZKNP72ZZrq3yVIrREdk-snse1aX/view).